ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 ```

 Testing the retry methods from Spring Retry
+Start with browsing to 'http://localhost:8080/retry?simulateretry=true&simulateretryfallback=false'.
-Start with 'http://localhost:8080/retry?simulateretry=true&simulateretryfallback=false' in your browser.
-Based on the parameter, we are expecting exception in the backend service call and at the same time as simulateretryfallback=false, we are depending on the random logic (random % 2 == 0 –> even random number) we can expect a success response while retry.
+Based on the parameter, we are expecting exceptions and because `simulateretryfallback` is false, we are depending on the random logic (random % 2 == 0 –> even random number) that will random give us a successful response while retrying.
-So once we hit the request in browser, we might get exception in backend and spring will retry the same method multiple times.
-The outcome could be the Success response from backend.
-Here are the few lines of log from one of my request where spring is trying retry.
+So once we hit the request in the browser, we might get an exception in the backend and spring will retry the same method multiple times.
+The outcome could be a successful response from the backend.
+Here are a few lines of the log from one of my requests where spring is retrying.

 ```
 Console logging
 ===============================